[ PDF version ]

 Footnotes:

 1. The 2019 AI Now Report, produced by the AI Now Institute, New York University.
-This Report addresses a range of socially regressive effects that follow from the use of advanced AI technologies, particularly within the labour market with respect to the ‘gig economy’ and the use of zero-hours contracts – practices which depend upon the widespread divestment of employment rights from workers, and which encouraged Yanis Varoufakis, during a recent TV interview, to identify the dominant features of this new economy under the attribute of “techno-feudalism”.
-The characterisation is apposite and suggests that the standard of rights enjoyed by gig-economy workers represents their subjection to a sort of motorised medieval serfdom.
+This Report addresses a range of socially regressive effects that follow from the use of advanced AI technologies, particularly within the labour market with respect to the ‘gig economy’ and the use of zero-hours contracts – practices which depend upon the widespread divestment of employment rights from workers, and which encouraged Yanis Varoufakis, during a recent TV interview, to identify the dominant features of this new economy under the attribute of “techno-feudalism”, suggesting that the standard of rights enjoyed by gig-economy workers represents their subjection to a sort of motorised medieval serfdom.
 The Report is also concerned over regressive social consequences following the rapid expansion of public surveillance technologies, particularly in the area of facial-recognition systems, and their implications for individual privacy.
 From a majority feminine perspective, the report emphasises a tendency for AI technologies to create inherent algorithmic biases, typically entrenching existing patterns of inequality and discrimination, and resulting in the further consolidation of power amongst the already powerful, through the “private automation of public infrastructure”.
 CITATION: Kate Crawford, Roel Dobbe, Theodora Dryer, Genevieve Fried, Ben Green, Elizabeth Kaziunas, Amba Kak, Varoon Mathur, Erin McElroy, Andrea Nill Sánchez, Deborah Raji, Joy Lisi Rankin, Rashida Richardson, Jason Schultz, Sarah Myers West, and Meredith Whittaker; AI Now 2019 Report.
 New York: AI Now Institute, 2019: https://ainowinstitute.org/AI_Now_2019_Report.html. [back]

 2. Article 5 §1(b) of GDPR states: